xaoirse/xgo/README.md

 Simple web app for using GraphQL, GORM (with sqlite3) and Echo together.
 Just clone and run it.

 ## Requirements
-`go.mod` has all requirements but if you want install manually:
+`go.mod` has all requirements but if you want to install manually:
 - `git clone github.com/xaoirse/xgo` for clone XGO
 - `cd XGO`
-- `go get github.com/99designs/gqlgen` for install gqlgen.<br/>
+- `go get github.com/99designs/gqlgen` for get gqlgen.<br/>
-- `go get -u gorm.io/gorm` for install gorm.<br/>
+- `go get -u gorm.io/gorm` for get gorm.<br/>
-- `go get -u github.com/labstack/echo/...` for install echo.<br/>
+- `go get -u github.com/labstack/echo/...` for get echo.<br/>